wkumari/draft-vandergaast-edns-client-subnet/README.md

-   To avoid the complexity of implementing a probing and detection mechanism (and the possible query loss/delay that may come with it), an implementation could use a whitelist of Authoritative Namesevers to send the option to, likely specified by their domain name.
+   To avoid the complexity of implementing a probing and detection mechanism (and the possible query loss/delay that may come with it), an implementation could use a whitelist of Authoritative Nameservers to send the option to, likely specified by their domain name.
    Implementations MAY also allow additionally configuring this based on other criteria, such as zone or query type.
-As of the time of this writing, at least one implemetaion makes use of a whitelist.
+As of the time of this writing, at least one implementation makes use of a whitelist.

    An advantage of using a whitelist is that partial client address information is only disclosed to Nameservers that are known to use the information, improving privacy.

-   A drawback is scalability.
+   A drawback is saleability.
 The operator needs to track which Authoritative Nameservers support ECS, making it harder for new Authoritative Nameservers to start using the option.